 - An invitation to our IFFR Sessions opening dinner and closing drinks

 The number of participants is limited to 20, and they will be chosen by a selection committee.
 There is no age limit but young and/or early career applicants will be prioritised.
-Our guest department will help you find accommodation (at your own costs).
+Included in the fee is an allowance, up to 150 euros, for travel and accommodation costs.